MinghuiChen43/awesome-deep-phenomena/README.md

   - Yuki M. Asano, Christian Rupprecht, Andrea Vedaldi. *ICLR 2020*
   - Digest: We show that three different and representative methods, BiGAN, RotNet and DeepCluster, can learn the first few layers of a convolutional network from a single image as well as using millions of images and manual labels, provided that strong data augmentation is used.
 However, for deeper layers the gap with manual supervision cannot be closed even if millions of unlabelled images are used for training.

+- Revisiting Self-Supervised Visual Representation Learning. [[paper]](https://arxiv.org/abs/1901.09005) [[code]](https://github.com/google/revisiting-self-supervised)
+  - Alexander Kolesnikov, Xiaohua Zhai, Lucas Beyer. *CVPR 2019*
+  - Digest: We challenge a number of common practices in selfsupervised visual representation learning and observe that standard recipes for CNN design do not always translate to self-supervised representation learning.

+- AET vs. AED: Unsupervised Representation Learning by Auto-Encoding Transformations rather than Data. [[paper]](https://arxiv.org/abs/1901.04596) [[code]](https://github.com/maple-research-lab/AET)
+  - Liheng Zhang, Guo-Jun Qi, Liqiang Wang, Jiebo Luo. *CVPR 2019*
+  - Digest: In this paper, we present a novel paradigm of unsupervised representation learning by Auto-Encoding Transformation (AET) in contrast to the conventional Auto-Encoding Data (AED) approach.
+Given a randomly sampled transformation, AET seeks to predict it merely from the encoded features as accurately as possible at the output end.

 ### 2018

+- Challenging Common Assumptions in the Unsupervised Learning of Disentangled Representations. [[paper]](https://arxiv.org/abs/1811.12359) [[code]](https://github.com/google-research/disentanglement_lib)
+  - Francesco Locatello, Stefan Bauer, Mario Lucic, Gunnar Rätsch, Sylvain Gelly, Bernhard Schölkopf, Olivier Bachem. *ICML 2019*
+  - Digest: Our results suggest that future work on disentanglement learning should be explicit about the role of inductive biases and (implicit) supervision, investigate concrete benefits of enforcing disentanglement of the learned representations, and consider a reproducible experimental setup covering several data sets.

 - Representation Learning with Contrastive Predictive Coding. [[paper]](https://arxiv.org/abs/1807.03748)
   - Aaron van den Oord, Yazhe Li, Oriol Vinyals.